usnistgov/masskit/src/masskit/docs/recipes.md

   the peptide generated.
   * `peptide.nce=[30]` is a list of NCE values to generate per peptide
   * `peptide.use_basic_limit=True` limits the max charge of a peptide to the number of basic residues

+To get additional help on options for this program, run the program using the `-h` option.

 #### An example command line to convert `uniprot.fasta` to `uniprot_peptides.parquet`